 As the ducks and geese swim alongside the iconic stone bridge, making it the perfect background for any photographer or artist looking for an ideal landscape scene.

-Inspired by the Mud Maiden located in the Lost Gardens of Heligan in England.
+One of the many art pieces hidden around the park, Moss Lady was inspired by the Mud Maiden located in the Lost Gardens of Heligan in England.
 The Moss Lady came to life in 2015 by Beacon Hill Park Staff.

-To find her resting place, she is behind the bandshell just south of Goodacre lake along a lovely trail home to some of the largest trees in the park.
+To find her resting place, she is behind the bandshell just south of Goodacre Lake along a lovely trail home to some of the largest trees in the park.

-Called Beacon Hill Children’s Farm it is a fun surprise located in the center of Beacon Hill Park.
+Called Beacon Hill Children’s Farm, it is a fun surprise located in the center of Beacon Hill Park.
 You don’t need to be a kid to enjoy checking out baby goats, sheep, rabbits, birds, donkeys, etc.

 This symbolic Canadian marker is the start of the famous highway 1/Trans Canada highway.
 Travelling through all ten provinces starting at Beacon Hill on the Pacific Ocean at mile marker 0 and ending 7,476 km later in St. John’s Newfoundland on the Atlantic Ocean.